-The CSoI Channels Program aims to broaden the Science of Information community by providing a pathway or "channel" towards a wide range of opportunities for undergraduates, graduate students, post-docs, and faculty who are members of underrepresented groups.
-Specifically, the CSoI Channels Program targets underrepresented individuals interested in doing research within the disciplines related to the Science of Information.
+CSoI also provides students funded research and mentoring experiences with the field’s top faculty at the most prestigious schools.
+Its REU and Channels Programs aim to broaden the Science of Information community by providing a pathway or "channel" towards a wide range of opportunities for undergraduates, graduate students, and post-docs.
+Specifically, both programs seek participation from members of underrepresented groups who are interested in doing research within the disciplines related to the Science of Information.
 Besides being active in CSoI research, these awardees often participate in science outreach/education efforts to further promote diversity with STEM.

-CSoI Undergrad Channels Program Scholars: This competitive, paid academic year REU-style program provides undergraduate students the opportunity to participate in a cohort-based research experience related to the Science of Information, especially as it concerns Information Theory.
-Awardees receive guidance from a mentor who is university faculty or a scientist within industry.
+CSoI Undergrad Channels Program Scholars: This competitive, paid academic year REU-style program provides undergraduate students the opportunity to participate in a research experience related to the Science of Information, especially as it concerns Information Theory.
+Awardees receive guidance from a mentor who is university faculty.
 Mentors are usually chosen by the student, but we can assist the applicant with finding a mentor based on their research interests.
 Students may reapply to the program each academic year.
-Awards typically average @ $4,200/yr, and awardees spend 12-15 hrs/week on their project during the Fall and Spring semesters while taking classes.
+Awardees spend 12-15 hrs/week on their project during the Fall and Spring semesters while taking classes and receive a stipend for their research.

 For more information about any of the CSoI Channels Program opportunities or other diversity initiatives within the Center, please contact: